pychi-code/pychi/README.md

 waveguide = pychi.materials.Waveguide(wg_freq, wg_n_eff, wg_chi_2, wg_chi_3,
                                 wg_a_eff, wg_length, t_pts=t_pts)
 # Additional options:
-# One can provide beta coefficients (strongly discouraged) overwriting the refractive
-# index using waveguide.set_betas(betas, wavelength)
-#
 # wg_n_eff can be a 2 dimensional array, with first dimension the wavelength dependence
 # and second dimension the z dependence.
 #
 # chi2 and chi3 can be callables, returning a z dependent value.
 Alternatively, they
 # can be defined as one dimensional arrays describing their z dependence, or
 # two dimensional arrays describing their z and frequency dependence.
+They
+# can also be callables of (z, freq).
 #
-# One can use waveguide.set_gamma(gamma) or waveguide.set_n2(n2) to provide
+# One can use waveguide.set_gamma(gamma) or waveguide.set_n2(n2) to provide a
 # nonlinear coefficient or nonlinear refractive index and overwrite chi3.
 #
 # Check documentation for more options and details.